 Two different whole grains and two types of berries make this breakfast an anti-inflammatory powerhouse.
 Remember, all berries contain anti-inflammatory compounds, such as anthocyanins and ellagitannins.

-Whole grains — and here that's oats and quinoa — are chock full of antioxidants, phytic acid, vitamin E and selenium, all of which may help quell inflammation.
+Whole grains — here, that's oats and quinoa — are full of antioxidants, phytic acid, vitamin E and selenium, all of which may help quell inflammation.
 Both grains also offer healthy doses of fiber, another nutrient that could help with inflammation, per a June 2021 study in Genome Medicine.

 Get the Breakfast Quinoa Breakfast recipe from Feel Good Foodie.

 Another take on baked eggs, this vibrant spinach, eggs and mushrooms melange is chock-full of antioxidants and other beneficial nutrients, like potassium, iron and protein.

 Don't skimp on the shrooms in this recipe: A March 2018 review published in Food Chemistry highlights the anti-inflammatory properties of mushrooms.
 The veggies are brimming with anti-inflammatory components like polysaccharides, phenolic and indolic compounds.

 Get the Spinach and Eggs With Mushrooms recipe and nutrition info from The Endless Meal.